-INTERNATIONAL MEETINGS
+INTERNATIONAL ANNUAL MEETINGS

-Fostering global collaboration of the GVN scientific leadership meets annually in order to address the Network's priorities.
-The GVN has convened general meetings of the entire network on eight occasions, including the launch of the GVN in 2011 (2011-DC, USA and Dublin, Ireland; 2012-Naples, Italy and Baltimore, USA; 2013-Munich, Germany and Moscow, Russia; 2015-Beijing, China; 2016-Sapporo, meeting (zoom), and 2021-Monaco (GVN-Monaco COVID19 Diagnostic Conference).
-It was well-understood from the outset that such a diverse, dispersed international group of virologists would need to hold regular meetings in order to further organize the group, plan for the future and learn about each member's current research and concerns.
-Since the formal establishment of the GVN, the general meetings have become a critical platform for identification or program priorities and the exchange of ideas.
-Please check www.gvn.org for upcoming meeting dates and information.
+GVN's Scientific leadership meets annually in order to address the Network's priorities and foster global collaboration of the GVN.
+The GVN has convened annual meetings of the network on ten occasions, including the launch of the GVN in 2011 (2011-DC, USA and Dublin, Ireland; 2012-Naples, Italy and Baltimore, USA; 2013-Munich, Germany and Moscow, Russia; 2015-Beijing, China; 2016-Sapporo, meeting (zoom), and 2021-Monaco (GVN-Monaco COVID-19 Diagnostic Conference).
+Since the formal establishment of the GVN, the annual meetings have become a critical platform for identification or program priorities and the exchange of ideas.
+Please visit www.gvn.org for upcoming meeting dates and information.